 Supplies of freeze-damaged Mexican vegetables could reach their lowest levels in March, importers said.

-Supplies of many Mexican vegetables damaged in a Feb.
-4 freeze could bottom out in March.
+Prices of many Mexican vegetables dropped in mid-February, but the worst shortages could hit in March.

 San Diego-based Andrew & Williamson Fresh Produce lost an estimated 50% to 60% of its remaining Sinaloa tomato crop, said Mark Munger, vice president of marketing.

 Young plants, many of which were set to begin producing in mid-March, were hit the worst, Munger said.